Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Flying into storm’s core

-Flying directly into the storm’s center, these turbo propeller planes drop probes called dropwindsondes from a chute in the aircraft’s belly at strategic points.
-Dropwindsondes continuously transmit critical weather data back to the plane, including pressure, humidity, temperature, wind direction and wind speed.
-The data give a detailed picture of the storm’s structure and intensity.
-The planes also have a special microwave radiometer that measures surface wind and the rate of rain.
+Flying directly into the storm’s center, these planes drop probes called dropwindsondes at strategic points that continuously transmit critical weather data back to the plane, including pressure, humidity, temperature, wind direction and wind speed.
+These data give a detailed picture of the storm’s structure and intensity.
+The planes also collect wind data at flight level and have a special microwave radiometer that measures surface wind and the rate of rain.

-All this data is then relayed from the plane to a satellite and then to NHC where hurricane specialists put it together to assess the cyclone’s strength, motion, and size.
-Radar data from NOAA and USAF hurricane hunters are fed into computer models to help forecasters make as accurate a forecast as possible, and to help hurricane researchers achieve a better understanding of storm processes.
+All these data are relayed from the plane to a satellite and then to NHC where Hurricane Specialists use it together to assess the cyclone’s location, strength, motion, and size.
+All of these data, including TDR data from NOAA aircraft are fed into computer models to improve forecasts of hurricane track, intensity and structure, and to help hurricane researchers achieve a better understanding of storm processes.

 Page 4 of 5